 Located literally right outside of the airport, we always come here when we land, and before we go.
 It’s literally not even 5 minutes from the airport.
 The tacos are fantastic here and it’s just great to start the trip with some delicious tacos and end them as well.

 Fantastic Lobster rolls freshly caught from the ocean.
-Located right in the middle of town and although more expensive than the tacos around town, it’s well worth it for a splurge (~200 pesos or so).
+Located right in the middle of town and although more expensive than the tacos around town, it’s well worth it for a splurge (~300 pesos or so).
 Get the surf and turf (Arrachera + Lobster) in the buritto form and prepare to be amazed.
 This was one of the best things I’ve ever eaten.
 At less than 300 pesos, it is a steal for lobster and steak.

 El Billy’s Asados Al Carbon

 It’s clear I love my tacos.
 I ate them every day for lunch and dinner and had no problems whatsoever.
 It’s delicious, cheap, not so heavy, and spicy.
 The perfect post-diving food.
 However, I was told about this asado (spanish for BBQ) by a fellow diver and it sounded amazing.
 It’s far inland so a cab or scooter rental is advisable.
 Nevertheless, THIS is the place for anyone wanting some serious meat.
 They do not mess around here and they have 4 giant grills going on at the same time, grilling out chicken, pork, chorizo, and steak.